eleccoin/eleccoin/README.md

 What is Eleccoin?
 ----------------

 Eleccoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Eleccoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Eleccoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Eleccoin Core software, see https://eleccoin.org, or read the original whitepaper.
+For more information, as well as an immediately usable, binary version of the Eleccoin Core software, see https://eleccoin.org/en/download/, or read the [original whitepaper].

 License
 -------